-A format — how are you planning on quantifying the level of engagement in your organization.
+How are you planning on quantifying the level of engagement in your organization.

 It's not enough to say "yeah, we get a sense that people are happy (or not)."
 Happiness and engagement aren't one in the same.
 It's important to know what it is you plan to measure, and how you're going to measure it.

-A baseline — in other words, where are you currently at?
+In other words, where are you currently at?

 Once you've determined how you're going to measure engagement, you need to know where you currently stand.
 Whether you consider that stance to be good, bad, or middling isn't the most important thing — you'll get to that later in the process.

-A benchmark — what level of engagement are other organizations seeing, and how does your level of engagement match up?
+What level of engagement are other organizations seeing, and how does your level of engagement match up?

 It's more useful to work to improve engagement on your own terms than it is to qualify success against that of other organizations.
 That being said, having a basic ballpark understanding of what's possible to aim for can help with realistic goal setting.

-A goal — where do you want this initiative to take you and your team?
+Where do you want this initiative to take you and your team?

 Now that you know how you're going to measure engagement, where you currently stand, and where a few similar organizations are, it's time to make a determination about where you want to be, and by when.